swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 fail to build, or if a majority of users emit pins files manually regardless of default, this policy choice can be revisited.

-We considered approachs to "pin by default" that used separate mechanisms when publishing a package to help address the potential for overconstraint, but were unable to find a solution we felt was workable.
+We considered approaches to "pin by default" that used separate mechanisms when publishing a package to help address the potential for overconstraint, but were unable to find a solution we felt was workable.